ConfederacyOfGaia/Gaia/druid.md

 ### Cantrips

 At 1st level, you know two Cantrips of your choice from the druid spell list.
 You learn additional druid cantrips of your choice at higher levels, as shown in the cantrips Known column of the Druid table.

+## Magic Sense

+Starting at 2nd level, a druid can tell by looking at something if it's enchanted with nature (but not arcane) magic.
+At 5th level, this ability improves so that they can also identify items enchanted with arcane magic.

 ## Creating magical potions and salves